cobwebos/docs/articles/azure-monitor/platform/delete-workspace.md

 author: MGoedtel
 ms.author: magoedte
 ms.date: 10/28/2019
-ms.openlocfilehash: 709d63b2c764049a698bc538d9ec451b4e75feaa
+ms.openlocfilehash: b8fdefb5e8555e90b5c9065672f4593e5bf98e06
-ms.sourcegitcommit: 38251963cf3b8c9373929e071b50fd9049942b37
+ms.sourcegitcommit: b77e97709663c0c9f84d95c1f0578fcfcb3b2a6c
 ms.translationtype: MT
 ms.contentlocale: zh-CN
-ms.lasthandoff: 10/29/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "73044244"
+ms.locfileid: "74326499"
 ---
-# <a name="delete-and-restore-azure-log-analytics-workspace"></a>删除和还原 Azure Log Analytics 工作区
+# <a name="delete-and-restore-azure-log-analytics-workspace"></a>Delete and restore Azure Log Analytics workspace

-本文介绍 Azure Log Analytics 工作区软删除的概念，以及如何恢复已删除的工作区。
+This article explains the concept of Azure Log Analytics workspace soft-delete and how to recover deleted workspace.

-## <a name="considerations-when-deleting-a-workspace"></a>删除工作区时的注意事项
+## <a name="considerations-when-deleting-a-workspace"></a>Considerations when deleting a workspace

-删除 Log Analytics 工作区时，将执行软删除操作，以允许在14天内恢复工作区（包括其数据和连接的代理），无论是意外删除还是有意删除。 软删除期之后，工作区及其数据将无法恢复，并将在30天内排队等待永久性删除。
+When you delete a Log Analytics workspace, a soft-delete operation is performed to allow the recovery of the workspace including its data and connected agents within 14 days, whether the deletion was accidental or intentional.
+After the soft-delete period, the workspace and its data are non-recoverable – data is queued for permanent deletion within 30 days and the workspace name is available and can be used to create a new workspace.

-删除工作区时要格外小心，因为可能会对你的服务操作造成重要的数据和配置。 查看哪些代理、解决方案以及将其数据存储在 Log Analytics 中的其他 Azure 服务和源，例如：
+You want to exercise caution when you delete a workspace because there might be important data and configuration that may negatively impact your service operation.
+Review what agents, solutions, and other Azure services and sources that store their data in Log Analytics, such as:

 * 管理解决方案
 * Azure 自动化